 - Spring sees gardens ignited by stunning flowers.

 - Fall offers some of the most favorable wedding day conditions.

 Before you set a date, look at venues, or book vendors.
 You need to sit down with your fiancé and talk about certain factors surrounding each season.
-For some it’s a no brainer and others it can be difficult to narrow it down.
+For some, it’s a no-brainer, and for others, it can be difficult to narrow it down.
 There are numerous pros and cons associated with each season.

 To help you decide when to wed.
 I thought I’d share my take on the best times of the year to have your wedding, season by season.

 With long days and bright, blue skies.
 Most think that summer is the best season for weddings.
 Even though there are some distinct pros (long days and warm evenings to name just two).
 Some cons are the heat and bright light can also be a big drawback.

 If you’re planning an outdoor ceremony.
 It’s important to avoid the middle of the day when the heat can be intense.
 Aside from making both you and your guests sweaty, you should keep in mind the possibility of humid conditions.